Latika Thukral

 Latika Thukral (born c.
-1967) is an Indian banker who transformed her city, in particular Aravali Biodiversity Park in Gurgaon. where a million native trees were planted by the group #IAmGurgaon.
-She was awarded the Nari Shakti Award in 2015 by the President of India.
+1967) is an Indian banker who is known for transforming her city, in particular Aravali Biodiversity Park in Gurgaon.
+Million native trees were planted by the group #IAmGurgaon.
+She was awarded the Nari Shakti Award in 2015 by the President of India on International Women's Day from the Indian President Pranab Mukherjee.

-Life
+Early life & education

-Thukral was born in about 1967 and she graduated in marketing at the University of Delhi.
+Thukral was born in about 1967 and she graduated in marketing from the University of Delhi.

+Work

 She worked for two years with ITC Hotels before beginning an 18-year career at Citibank where she rose to be a senior vice president.